zelang-dev/rpmalloc/README.md

 __ENABLE_ADAPTIVE_THREAD_CACHE__: Introduces a simple heuristics in the thread cache size, keeping 25% of the high water mark for each span count class.

 # Other configuration options
-Detailed statistics are available if __ENABLE_STATISTICS__ is defined to 1 (default is 0, or disabled), either on compile command line or by setting the value in `rpmalloc.c`.
-This will cause a slight overhead in runtime to collect statistics for each memory operation, and will also add 4 bytes overhead per allocation to track sizes.

 Integer safety checks on all calls are enabled if __ENABLE_VALIDATE_ARGS__ is defined to 1 (default is 0, or disabled), either on compile command line or by setting the value in `rpmalloc.c`.
 If enabled, size arguments to the global entry points are verified not to cause integer overflows in calculations.

 Asserts are enabled if __ENABLE_ASSERTS__ is defined to 1 (default is 0, or disabled), either on compile command line or by setting the value in `rpmalloc.c`.

-To include __malloc.c__ in compilation and provide overrides of standard library malloc entry points define __ENABLE_OVERRIDE__ to 1.
-To enable automatic initialization of finalization of process and threads in order to preload the library into executables using standard library malloc, define __ENABLE_PRELOAD__ to 1.

 To enable the runtime configurable memory page and span sizes, define __RPMALLOC_CONFIGURABLE__ to 1.
 By default, memory page size is determined by system APIs and memory span size is set to 64KiB.

-To enable support for first class heaps, define __RPMALLOC_FIRST_CLASS_HEAPS__ to 1.
-By default, the first class heap API is disabled.

 # Huge pages
 The allocator has support for huge/large pages on Windows, Linux and MacOS.
 To enable it, pass a non-zero value in the config value `enable_huge_pages` when initializing the allocator with `rpmalloc_initialize_config`.
 If the system does not support huge pages it will be automatically disabled.
 You can query the status by looking at `enable_huge_pages` in the config returned from a call to `rpmalloc_config` after initialization is done.